adam-james-v/svg-clj/readme.md

 A helper library for creating SVGs in Clojure/Clojurescript.

+You can play around with the library [here](https://adam-james-v.github.io/dev/svg-clj/)

 This is currently a work in progress.
 Until a stable release is provided, this library is considered to be in a 'prototype' state.
 Breaking changes are possible until a proper release is achieved.

 ![An SVG Image of Circles Spiralling, shrinking, and fading towards the image center.](https://github.com/adam-james-v/svg-clj/blob/main/examples/circles.svg "Circles")